Welcome to 13.7, an opinion blog set at the intersection of science and culture.

 Frank is a theoretical/computational astrophysicist and currently heads a successful research group.
 He holds a joint appointment at the Laboratory for Laser Energetics, a Department of Energy Fusion lab.
 As a post-doc he was awarded the prestigious Hubble Fellowship and in 1997 he was awarded an NSF Career award.

-In January 2009 his first book, The Constant Fire, was published by the University of California Press.
-This year his work will appear in The Best American Science and Nature Writing 2009.
+In January 2009, his first book, The Constant Fire, was published by the University of California Press.
+The same year, his work appeared in The Best American Science and Nature Writing 2009.
 The Constant Fire was chosen one of SEED magazine's "Best Picks of the Year."
+His most recent book, published in 2011, is titled About Time: Cosmology and Culture at the Twilight of the Big Bang.

 Crossroads Real And Imagined: Why I'm Here.